HI4Kenya/supply-chain/README.txt

 		1. Database - MySQL

 		   A MySQL database is used to store data.
-		   However, another database like PostgreSQL can also be used and the choice was purely due to the rapid turn around time
+The sql dump file is attached (msh_task.sql)

 		2. Server side - PHP and Apache2